eCommerce Platform TCO Comparison: BigCommerce, Adobe Commerce (Magento), Commercetools, Shopify & Elastic Path

 - Third Party Integrations → $6,000+

 Overall, Magento Enterprise comes with more customization, but still lacks complete control over your content.
 The price for this package starts between $100,000 and $250,000 upwards!
-These are high costs and to make it even worse, Magento’s performance has not been up to standard either.
-We have evaluated over 1,000 websites running on a range of eCommerce platforms and Magento came close bottom for website performance as a whole.
+These are high costs and to make it even worse, Magento’s performance has not been up to standard either, especially when comparing site speed.
 You may want to consider the costs associated with their slow performing stores when considering your total cost of ownership as well.

 - Implementation → $300,000 - $1 Million